Shahmaan/Portfolio-Nawaz-Rahman/README.md

 ![Banner](banner.png)

 I'm Nawaz and I'm a big tech enthusiast with a passion for programming.
 I'm presently enrolled in the Data Science program at EC-Utbildning in Gothenburg, Sweden.
-To learn more about my academic background, please refer to my [education summary][es]
+To learn more about my academic background, please refer to my [education summary][es].

 I'm a solution-oriented individual with an open-minded and ambitious mindset.
 I possess the flexibility to work both independently and collaboratively with others, thriving in an environment with positive synergy.